K-VIL: Keypoints-based Visual Imitation Learning: Related Work

-As a solution to extract hierarchical scene structure, the variance across demonstrations was used to efficiently select appropriate local frames from some candidates in several imitation learning frameworks~\cite{muhlig_automatic_2009,ureche_task_2015}.
+The variance across demonstrations was used to efficiently select appropriate local frames from some candidates in several imitation learning frameworks as a solution to extract hierarchical scene structure~\cite{muhlig_automatic_2009,ureche_task_2015}.
 Representing the learned task in such local frames was shown to facilitate the transfer of skills between different embodiments and the design of control policies.
-However, in the absence of visual sensory input, the candidates were manually defined at the object level in~\cite{muhlig_automatic_2009,ureche_task_2015}.
-In our work, we instead show that combining dense visual descriptors and a variance-based criterion enables an efficient extraction of keypoints and of local frames at a fine-grained level.
+However, in the absence of visual sensory input, the candidates were manually defined at object level in~\cite{muhlig_automatic_2009,ureche_task_2015}.
+In our work, we instead show that combining dense visual descriptors and a variance-based criterion allows for the efficient extraction of keypoints and local frames at a fine-grained level.